 None of the breed’s characteristics are insurmountable obstacles.
 The key to success lies in realizing that these characteristics can exist and being prepared to deal with them.
 GSPs are very keen and will learn a variety of tasks presented to them.
 They are not only known as great hunting companions and accomplished Field Trial and Hunt Test Competitors, but have done well in the show ring, obedience and agility trials, Search and Rescue (SAR), bomb and drug detection, sledding, and as human patient therapy dogs.

-Written by Ute Wullkotte, former GSP Rescue National Chair
+Adapted from an article written by Ute Wullkotte, former GSP Rescue National Chair